bagus149/tripleten-projects/moved_vehicle/README.md

 - *model*
 - *condition*
 - *cylinders*
-- *fuel* - gas, disel, dan lain-lain.
+- *fuel* - Gasoline, diesel, and others.
-- *odometer* - jarak tempuh kendaraan saat iklan ditayangkan.
+- *odometer* - The distance traveled by the vehicle when the advertisement is aired..
 - *transmission*
 - *paint_color*
-- *is_4wd* - apakah kendaraan memiliki penggerak 4 roda.
+- *is_4wd* - Does the vehicle have four-wheel drive?
-- *date_posted* - tanggal iklan ditayangkan.
+- *date_posted* - The date when the advertisement is aired.
-- *days_listed* - jumlah hari iklan ditayangkan hingga dihapus.
+- *days_listed* - The number of days the advertisement is aired until it is removed.

-## Tujuan:
+## Goals:
-Mengetahui faktor-faktor apa saja yang memengaruhi harga sebuah mobil:
+Knowing the factors that influence the price of a car:
-- Harga sebuah mobil dipengaruhi oleh usia mobil.
+- The price of a car is influenced by the age of the car.
-- Harga sebuah mobil dipengaruhi oleh jarak tempuh mobil.
+- The price of a car is influenced by the mileage of the car.
-- Harga sebuah mobil dipengaruhi oleh kondisi mobil.
+- The price of a car is influenced by the condition of the car.
-- Harga sebuah mobil dipengaruhi tipe transmisi.
+- The price of a car is influenced by the type of transmission.

 ## Library:
 - pandas